truenas/python-aiohttp/docs/web_reference.rst

       last in, first out order.

-      *func* may be either regular function or :ref:`coroutine<coroutine>`, :meth:`finish` will un-yield (`yield from`) the later.
+      *func* may be either regular function or :ref:`coroutine<coroutine>`, :meth:`finish` will un-yield (`await`) the later.

    .. note::

-      Application object has :attr:`route` attribute but has no ``add_route()`` method.
-The reason is: we want to support different route implementations (even maybe not url-matching based but traversal ones).
+      Application object has :attr:`router` attribute but has no ``add_route()`` method.
+The reason is: we want to support different router implementations (even maybe not url-matching based but traversal ones).

       For sake of that fact we have very trivial ABC for